 You may need to have your spleen removed if you have an injury that damages the organ, causing its covering to break open, or rupture.
 A ruptured spleen can lead to life-threatening internal bleeding.
-Common injury-related causes of a ruptured spleen include motor vehicle accidents and severe blows to the abdomen during contact sports, such as football or hockey.
+Common injury-related causes of a ruptured spleen include car accidents and severe blows to the abdomen during contact sports, such as football or hockey.

 A splenectomy may also be recommended if you have cancer involving the spleen or certain diseases that affect blood cells.
 Certain conditions can cause the spleen to swell, making the organ more fragile and susceptible to rupture.
-In some cases, an illness, such as severe lupus and sickle cell disease, can cause the spleen to shrivel up and stop functioning.
+In some cases, an illness, such as sickle cell disease, can cause the spleen to shrivel up and stop functioning.
 This is called an auto-splenectomy.

 The most common disease-related reason for a spleen removal is a blood disorder called idiopathic thrombocytopenic purpura (ITP).
-ITP is an autoimmune condition in which antibodies target blood platelets.
+This is an autoimmune condition in which antibodies target blood platelets.
 Platelets are needed to help blood to clot, so a person with ITP is at risk for bleeding.
 The spleen is involved in making these antibodies and removing the platelets from the blood.
 Removing the spleen can be done to help treat the condition.

 Other common reasons a person may need a spleen removal include:

-Hereditary elliptocytosis (ovalocytosis)
+- Hereditary elliptocytosis (ovalocytosis)

-Hereditary nonspherocytic hemolytic anemia
+- Hereditary nonspherocytic hemolytic anemia

 Blood vessel problems:

 - Leukemia, a blood cancer that affects cells that help the body fight infections.

 - Certain types of lymphoma, a cancer that affects cells that help the body fight infections.